suruliraajan/laravel-study-guide/README.md

 - Custom Service Providers: Create your own service providers to encapsulate and modularize functionality.
 - Deferred Providers: Explore how to load service providers only when they are needed, optimizing performance.

+### Queues and Jobs

+- Queueing System: Laravel's built-in queue system allows you to defer the processing of time-consuming tasks, such as sending emails, until later.
+- Job Dispatching: Learn how to dispatch jobs to different queues.
+- Queue Workers: Understand how to run and manage queue workers, and how to configure different queue drivers like Redis or Amazon SQS.